Northern spotted owl: Conservation

-There are fewer than 6 individuals left in British Columbia, Canada; 1,200 pairs in Oregon, 560 pairs in Northern California, and 500 pairs in Washington.
+There are fewer than 1,200 pairs in Oregon, 560 pairs in Northern California, and 500 pairs in Washington.
 Washington alone has lost over 90 percent of its old growth forest due to logging which has caused a 40-90 percent decline of the Northern Spotted Owl population.

 The worldwide IUCN Red List of Threatened Species status for the spotted owl species is "Near Threatened" with a decreasing population trend.
 As the IUCN Red List does not track subspecies, this status is applied to species across its whole range in Canada, the United States and Mexico.

-The Canadian population, declared endangered by the Committee on the Status of Endangered Wildlife in Canada under the 2002 Species at Risk Act, now numbers less than 100 breeding pairs of birds.
-In British Columbia, Canada, as of 2010, only 6 pairs are known in the wild, down from historic numbers of 500 pairs.
+The population in British Columbia has become almost extinct.
+From an original population of at least 1,000, fewer than 100 breeding pairs were left in the 1990s.
+The Canadian population was declared endangered by the Committee on the Status of Endangered Wildlife in Canada under the 2002 Species at Risk Act, now numbers less than 100 breeding pairs of birds.
+By 2002 it was 30 breeding pairs, and by 2005 just 22 individuals containing 6 breeding pairs.
+A captive breeding and release program mooted in 2006 removed 10 individuals from the wild.
+It started in 2007 in Langley with the goal of producing owls in captivity for release into protected habitat to prevent the extirpation of the species from Canada.
+The short-term goals of the Program include growing the captive population to 10 breeding pairs and releasing 10-20 offspring per year into the 300,000 hectares of protected old-growth forest.
+Long-term the Breeding Program aims to recover the wild population to self-sustaining numbers, approximately 300 adults, over the next 10–20 years.

+In 2021, there were only 3 individuals left in the wild in Canada.
+The wild population dwindled down to a single female inhabiting the forests of the Spuzzum First Nation.
+The captive breeding program saw three males released nearby in August 2022, but one was brought back into captivity after being hit by a train and the other two died of unknown causes in May 2023.
+The captive breeding population has around 30 individuals.

 The northern spotted owl was listed as a threatened species under the Endangered Species Act throughout its range of northern California, Oregon and Washington by the United States Fish and Wildlife Service on June 23, 1990 citing loss of old-growth habitat as the primary threat.
 The USFWS previously reviewed the status of the northern spotted owl in 1982, 1987 and 1989 but found it did not warrant listing as either threatened or endangered.
 Logging in national forests containing the northern spotted owl was stopped by court order in 1991.

-In 2007 a Captive Breeding and Release Program was created in Langley, British Columbia, Canada, with the goal of producing owls in captivity for release into protected habitat to prevent the extirpation of the species from Canada.
-The short-term goals of the Program include growing the captive population to 10 breeding pairs and releasing 10-20 offspring per year into the 300,000 hectares of protected old-growth forest.
-Long-term the Breeding Program aims to recover the wild population to self-sustaining numbers, approximately 300 adults, over the next 10–20 years.

-In 2021, there were only 3 individuals left in the wild in Canada.